joyceborges/Vocabulary-App/README.md

-# Port1
+# Vocabulary App

- Python App to create a list of word and helps pronunciation
+Python App to create a list of words and helps with pronunciation